Ekkehard-Schulze/precision-temperature-logger/README.md

-Precision temperature logger for laboratory use
+Highly accurate temperature logger for laboratory use
 ========================================================
 Logs data and timestamps directly to an SD card.
 The package includes hardware design files, firmware, and a data analysis script.
 Our loggers have been reliably used in diverse laboratory applications for years.